Belt & Chain Drive

 The simulator opens in Simulate mode with an open belt drive preset.
 Animated pulleys rotate on the canvas with readout badges showing key values.

-- Select a Drive Type (Open Belt, Crossed Belt, or Chain Drive) to change the configuration.
+- Select a Drive Type (Open Belt, Crossed Belt, or Chain Drive).

 The canvas renders animated pulleys with a belt or chain connecting them.
 For open belts, both pulleys rotate in the same direction.
-For crossed belts, the driven pulley reverses direction.
-Chain drives show toothed sprockets with positive (no-slip) engagement.
+For crossed belts, the driven pulley reverses.
+Chain drives show animated chain links with positive (no-slip) engagement.

 6 Tips & Best Practices

-- A crossed belt always has a greater wrap angle than an open belt for the same pulley sizes and centre distance — this increases power capacity.
+- A crossed belt always has a greater wrap angle than an open belt for the same pulleys and C — this increases power capacity.

 - The capstan equation shows that both friction coefficient and wrap angle affect the tension ratio exponentially — even small increases have large effects.

-- Power transmitted equals effective tension times belt speed: P = (T1 - T2) × v.
-Higher belt speed transmits more power for the same tension difference.
+- Power transmitted equals effective tension times belt speed: P = (T₁ − T₂) × v.
+Higher belt speed transmits more power for the same tension difference, up to the centrifugal limit.

-- V-belts have a wedging effect that effectively increases the friction coefficient, allowing higher power capacity than flat belts of similar size.
+- V-belts have a wedging effect that effectively increases μ, allowing higher power capacity than flat belts of similar size.

 Belt & Chain Drive — Power Transmission in Mechanical Engineering